 - Tennessee Conference on Social Welfare

 The Tennessee Conference on Social Welfare (TCSW) is a multi-issue statewide organization with six regional volunteer networks dedicated to the mission of “improving the social and economic well-being of Tennesseans, particularly for those most vulnerable.”
-With over 1500 individual members and 160 organizational members, TCSW works as a powerful system steward and weaver to implement best programs, policies, proficiencies and public awareness of short and long term opportunities for advancement.
+With more than 1,500 individual members and 160 organizational members, TCSW works as a powerful system steward and weaver to implement best programs, policies, proficiencies, and public awareness of short- and long-term opportunities for advancement.
 TCSW program services include state-level issue education with decision-makers, community connections for service learning, and regional networks to strengthen families and communities.

 - Tennessee Council on Developmental Disabilities